JiangsNetworkAlpha/SGByJiangster/README.md

 SurvivalGames
 =============

-A minigame plugin mainly developed by [DinoKill](https://github.com/DinoKill).
+A minigame plugin mainly developed by JiangsNetwork

 Player's first go into the lobby where they wait for other players and vote for a map to be used for the game.